kchendv/mansion-adventure/README.md

 # mansion-adventure
 ## Summary
-masion-adventure is a text-based adventure game where the player needs to pick up items, unlock doors and cast spells in order to escape
+mansion-adventure is a text-based adventure game where the player needs to pick up items, unlock doors and cast spells in order to escape

 ## Controls
 Command | What it does